nzp-team/documentation/markdown/landing/index.md

 ## Core Documentation

 Core documents contain information about Nazi Zombies: Portable's internal design.
-They are not specifically relevant to custom content creators, though overlap will be present for map features that interact with NZ:P's QuakeC.
+They may not be specifically relevant to custom content creators, though overlap will be present for map features that interact with NZ:P's QuakeC or for specialty features.

 - [Dedicated Server](../internal/dedicated-server.md)
 - [Weapon IDs](../internal/weapon-ids.md)